STANA2020/StanleyCriterion/README.md

 ### Citation

-Please cite the paper as:
+Please cite the paper as:Nikee Stanley,
+The Stanley Criterion for Navier–Stokes
+Regularity